-- 4.2.1 Washroom and water closet compartment doors shall: - (a) provide a clear opening of at least 900 mm with the door in the fully open position in accordance with clause 3.5.2; - (b) be designed to swing outwards unless an additional space of 600 mm is provided within the compartment for the door swing or be provided with a sliding/folding door; - (c) be provided with a horizontal pull-bar as shown in Figure 41(a) - (i) at least 600 mm long on the inside of an out-swinging door; - (ii) located so that the end closer to hinge is 130 mm from the hinged-side of the door; and - (iii) fixed at a height between 900 mm and 1100 mm. - (d) be provided with a vertical/horizontal pull-bar as shown in Figure 41(b) - (i) at least 140 mm long on the outside near the latch side of the door; and - (ii) placed at a height between 900 mm and 1100 mm. - (e) be provided with spring-type or gravity hinges so that the door closes automatically; - (f) be capable of being locked from the inside by a device that is operable with one hand and activated by a force not more than 22N and which does not require: - (i) fine finger control;
+- 4.2.1 Individual washroom and water closet compartment doors shall: - (a) provide a clear opening of at least 850 mm with the door in the fully open position in accordance with clause 3.8.2; - (b) be designed to swing outwards or be provided with a sliding/folding door; - (c) be provided with a horizontal pull-bar as shown in Figure 40(a) --- - (i) at least 600 mm long on the inside of an out-swinging door; - (ii) located so that the end closer to hinge is not more than 130 mm from the hinged-side of the door; and - (iii) fixed at a height between 900 mm and 1100 mm. - (d) be provided with a vertical/horizontal pull-bar as shown in Figure 40(b) -- - (i) at least 140 mm long on the outside near the latch side of the door; - (ii) located so that the pull-bar is not more than 130 mm from the latch side of the door; and - (iii) placed at a height between 900 mm and 1100 mm.

-- (ii) tight grasping; and - (iii) pinching or twisting of the wrist.

-Toilet doors shall be designed to open outwards so that it would be easier for a rescuer to enter a compartment if a person has fallen and is lying behind the door.
-To allow for assistance in case of emergency, locks and latches should allow the door to be opened from the outside with a coin or any simple device.
+- (e) be capable of being locked from the inside by a device that is operable with one hand and activated by a force not more than 22N and which does not require: - (i) fine finger control; - (ii) tight grasping; and - (iii) pinching or twisting of the wrist. - (1) Toilet doors shall be designed to open outwards so that it would be easier for a rescuer to enter a compartment if a person has fallen and is lying behind the door.
+To allow for assistance in case of emergency, locks and latches should allow the door to be opened from the outside with a coin or any simple device. - (2) Wherever possible and practicable, a button-operated, automatic sliding door should be considered as it is easier to operate and manoeuvre around the doorway